enriicola/high-performance-clowns/hw2/report/report.md

 - **SIZE**: The problem size, with values of 1000 and 10000.
 - **Execution Time**: The measured time to complete the execution for that configuration.

-The results indicate that increasing the problem size generally leads to longer execution times.
+The results indicate that increasing the problem size generally leads to longer executions.
 Additionally, variations in the block dimensions significantly affect performance, suggesting that tuning these parameters can optimize computational efficiency.
 We then will use **`32x8`** threads per block.

 ```C